 - Preheat your oven to 325℉ or 160℃.

-- Brush an even layer of melted butter on the inside of a 12-cup bundt pan.
+- Brush an even layer of melted butter on the inside of a 12-cup bundt pan being mindful to avoid any excess drips or pooling.
 Add in a tablespoon of flour, turning and tapping the pan to coat.
 Tip any excess flour out of the pan and set aside.
+(This is my preferred method for greasing bundt pans)Alternatively you can use a nonstick baking spray that also has flour in it.

 - In a medium bowl whisk together the flour, salt, baking powder and baking soda, then set aside.

 - With 5 minutes left on your timer, prepare glaze by combining the sugar, butter, water and vanilla in a small sauce pan.
-Heat on low until melted, stirring occasionally.
+Heat on low until melted, stirring occasionally until the sugar has dissolved.
 Do NOT bring to a boil.

-- Once the cake is baked, poke wholes while it's still warm.
-Spoon about half of the glaze all over, making sure the glaze seeps into the holes.
+- Once the cake is baked, carefully remove and then use a skewer to poke wholes into the cake.
+Spoon about 1/3 of the glaze all over, making it a point that the glaze seeps into the holes.

 Notes